lisy0123/42/README.md

 ### 4 weeks intensive workloads in a C programming language.
 To become a student at 42, you must pass the piscine, that have to spend 4 weeks, 7 days a week, day and night coing.
-It start with the basics in
+It start with the basics with vim, emac,

 [LEARN MORE](https://www.42.us.org/program/piscine)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzk3MDU0NDc5LC0xOTU3NTQ4Njk4LC0xMT
+eyJoaXN0b3J5IjpbMTc4MzkwMTU5NiwtMTk1NzU0ODY5OCwtMT
-k1ODE3OTU0LC02NjA1ODY1NjksMTE3NzM3NTMzNiwxMjIwOTM5
+E5NTgxNzk1NCwtNjYwNTg2NTY5LDExNzczNzUzMzYsMTIyMDkz
-NDksLTk3NjcyODU3OV19
+OTQ5LC05NzY3Mjg1NzldfQ==
 -->